-A new report, examining the possibilities for multi-storey engineered wood structures in buildings.
+A 2012 report, examining the possibilities for multi-storey engineered wood structures in buildings.

 About 45% of the UK's CO2 emissions come from buildings.
 The Climate Change

 (Scotland) Act 2009 aims to reduce emissions by at least 80% by

 2050.
 In Scotland, sustainability of buildings is embedded